EstebanDalelR/VimForDummies/README.md

 You may use the Cheatsheet to view all the commands at a glance.<br>
 In Command mode you may use h, j, k and l to navigate.
 The external keys (h and l) are the sides and the internal ones(j and l) navigate up and down.
 This may be a little awkward and sometimes you may want to navigate entire words, so, for that, use w and e, to jump to the beggining and end of next words, respectively.
 To go back a word use b (pnemotecnics back is b, forward a word is w), and to move to the end of the line use $. <br>
 An interesting feature in vim is the fact that numbers modify behavior.
 This means that in Command mode you may use 10w to go 10 words forward. <br>
+Now, on to editing a file.
+To copy and paste in Vim you only need a key, not two.
+In this case, to select some characters you use v and move until you have the right selection (V will select a whole line, ctrl+v will select a column).
+Now that you have selected some text, use y to "yank" text into your clipboard and p to paste.
+It's importatn to know that P in capital will replace text, in lowercase will add. <br>
+<b>Anytime, press u to undo and ctrl+r to redo.</b><br>
+To search a document, in command mode use /text and then use n and N to move instances of the text forward and backwards, respectively.
+This search moves forward in the document, of course you may press g to go to the beggining and look, but that may not be the case, so ?text will search backwards. <br>
+Replace search requires a little more effort, but allows you to do it for the whole document or get a confirmation on each instance.
+This is the first time using a full comand.
+So using :%s/text/replacement/g will search the entire document and replace any instance ot text for replacement, add a c at the end to get confirmation on each replacement.<br>
+Now that you have edited your file, is time to exit, but, how?
+Well, now we make use of Last Line mode.
+Again, you may use Command mode to save and exit with ZZbut the usual is using :q (in Vim the : character sets the input).
+To save and exit type :wq. <br>
+As a funny quirk of Vim, you are denied exit without editing anything, but you may override it typing :q! in Last Line mode.<br>